verdaccio/verdaccio/CONTRIBUTING.md

 #### Debugging compiled code {#debugging-compiled-code}

-Currently you can only run pre-compiled packages in debug mode.
+Currently, you can only run pre-compiled packages in debug mode.
 To enable debug while running add the `verdaccio` namespace using the `DEBUG` environment variable, like this: